jdeb9/jdeb9.github.io/README.md

 # jdeb9.github.io

-Static single page site written with jQuery to showcase some of my experience.
-The code is bad and this project is old.
+Static single page site written with jQuery as a basic digital portfolio.
+It's pretty hacky and an old reflection on my skillset.

-However, my LinkedIn contains the latest information on what I'm up to and my current skillset.
+However, if you wish to get in contact with me, my LinkedIn is always up to date.